Last updated Nov. 3, 2014

-Austin Zoo and Animal Sanctuary is a Hill Country zoo where people can learn about the animals up close, spend time outdoors, get exercise and have fun.
-Volunteers help with office tasks, help zookeepers clean habitats and help with animal food preparation.
+Austin Zoo & Animal Sanctuary is a Hill Country zoo and rescue sanctuary where people can learn about animals up close, spend time outdoors, get exercise and have fun.
+Volunteers help with office tasks, laundry duties, help clean habitats and help with animal food preparation.

-Ballet Austin is a company wholly committed to bringing the art of dance to thousands, including those who might not otherwise have the opportunity.
+Ballet Austin is a company wholly committed to sharing the art of dance, including with those who might not otherwise have the opportunity.
 Volunteers help with special events, the front desk, education, ushering and will call in the box office.

 Big Brothers Big Sisters of Central Texas pairs volunteers with children in need of mentoring and positive role models.
 Men and Spanish-speaking volunteers are especially needed.

 Blackland Community Development Corp.
 (Blackland CDC) builds, maintains and leases houses to families who earn less than 60 percent of the median family income (MFI) in Austin.
 The organization also provides transitional housing to nine homeless families and provides them with case management support.
 Blackland CDC is the only neighborhood-based nonprofit in the U.S. to offer a transitional housing program.
 Volunteers help the community and families in a variety of ways such as cleaning, painting and gardening.

 The Blood and Tissue Center of Central Texas is the exclusive provider and guardian of the community blood supply for more than 38 medical facilities in the 10-county service area of Central Texas.
 Volunteers assist on blood drives, serve refreshments in donor centers, provide office support and transport blood product in the center’s vehicles.